compromise-evident/tryRSA/README.md

 # Distributed effort

 Currently, srand() eats time(0) which is Unix time.
-Make sure each instance begins at a unique second of time.
+Make sure each instance begins at a unique second of time, or simply feed srand() any unique unsigned int.